 - Medium Well (pink in the center and brown throughout with a seared outside)- 145-155 degrees or 6-6.5 minutes per side.

-- Well (brown all the way through and a seared outside).
+- Well (brown all the way through and seared outside).
 You should never ever cook a steak past medium well.

-What To Serve With New York Strips
+What To Serve With Cast Iron Steak

 - I love making sauteéd Brussels sprouts.

-Pan Seared Steak with Mushroom Cognac Sauce
+Steak with Mushroom Cognac Sauce

 Equipment

-- 1 large heavy bottom pan
+- 1 large cast iron pan or large heavy bottom pan

 Ingredients